Installing TeX fonts

 You can check by inspecting your archive (with unzip -l yourfile.zip, for example).
 If it has subdirectories such as fonts/ and tex/, it's most likely arranged according to the TDS.

 Warning: some unzip programs take it upon themselves to create their own top-level directory, usually named after the zip file.
 You must avoid these programs.
 The plain unzip program, version 5.52 or thereabouts, which is the usual unzip on MacOSX and other Unix-like systems, works fine; you can run unzip --version to check what you've got.
-The UnZip home page lists working unzip binaries available from CTAN for many systems.
+The UnZip home page lists working unzip binaries for many systems.

 3. The TeX filename database